The Client

 >> Try Semantic Keyword Extractor

-In Folio’s initial state, semantic similarity scores did not exceed 0.84, which in this case was not sufficient to be included in results.
-Based on analysis, we proposed a new version of the text.
-With this version, similarity scores reached 0.9 (on par with brands that were already being shown for the same prompt).
+You can see that in Folio’s initial state (the second-to-last row), semantic similarity scores did not exceed 0.84, which in this case was not sufficient to be included in results.
+With the new version (the last row), similarity scores reached 0.9 - on par with brands that were already being shown for the same prompt.

 Overall Results